Cases Against The Federal, State Or County Government

 The California Tort Claims Act

 Claims against non-federal governmental entities such as county, city, state, public hospitals, METRO, school districts, other entities owned and/or operated by government agencies, and any employee of these entities are subject to the California Tort Claims Act.
-Before filing a lawsuit against any such public entities, you must first file a proper verified claim with the proper entity within 6 months of the accident or wrongdoing.
+Subject to certain exceptions and in cases involving minors, before filing a lawsuit against any such public entities, you must first file a proper verified claim with the proper entity within 6 months of the accident or wrongdoing.
 Even after a claim is filed, a lawsuit must be filed in the courts within 6 months after your claim is rejected by the governmental entity, or your rights will be barred.

 There are some exceptions to these rules.
 However, these time limits can be complicated and confusing, especially if your potential case involves both a public entity defendant and a private defendant.